Veterinary Ireland – Equine Division: Role, Education & Annual Equine Meeting

 International Links

-Connection to BEVA: Members of Veterinary Ireland may also be eligible for BEVA Affiliate Membership, providing discounted access to BEVA’s journals, CPD library, webinars, and BEVA Congress rates.
+Connection to British Equine Veterinary Association (BEVA): Members of Veterinary Ireland may be eligible for BEVA Affiliate Membership, providing access to journals, CPD resources, webinars, and Congress rates.

 Learn about BEVA Affiliate Membership →